1st Sunday in Lent

-Grace to you and peace from God our Father and our Lord Jesus Christ.
-The text that engages us today is the Second Lesson read earlier from 1 Peter chapter 3.
+Grace to you and peace from God our Father and our Good Shepherd Jesus.
+The text that engages us today for the sermon is today’s Gospel lesson from Mark chapter 1 as previously read.

 My Dear Friends in Christ Jesus,

 Well, that was quite the Gospel Lesson, wasn’t it?
 Mark 1:9-15, just 7 verses, tell us of Jesus’ Baptism, His temptation in the wilderness, AND the beginning sermon of His ministry…all in one lesson.
 Yikes.
 The temptation narrative in Mark’s Gospel is only 2 verses long!
 But that’s Mark’s Gospel for you: action-driven, concise, and very economical in terms of details.
 Today I would like to focus primarily on verses 12 and 13 which are the two verses that “mention” Jesus’ temptation by Satan.
 It’s so short in Mark’s Gospel we’re going to have to borrow the details from Matthew and Luke, but I think you remember them anyway.